 Fake news “is fabricated information that mimics news media content in form but…lack(s) the news media’s editorial norms and processes for ensuring the accuracy and credibility of information” .
 It overlaps with misinformation (false or misleading information) and disinformation (false information purposely spread to mislead people).

 The definition may seem a bit vague, but it’s important.
 People have used the term “fake news” to mean different things.

 This definition eliminates unintentional reporting mistakes, rumors that don’t originate from a news article, suspicions/interpretations/conspiracy theories, satire, and biased (but not false) reports.

 It also leaves out sweeping indictments of mainstream media.
-The President likes to call “fake news” the reporting of uncomplimentary things that seem distracting or insignificant, which cast him in a negative light in the context of successes that he thinks should be made more prominent.
+Former president Donald Trump had his own definition for fake news, labelling “fake news” as the reporting of uncomplimentary things that seemed distracting or insignificant, and especially reports that portrayed him in a negative light instead of highlighting successes that he thought should have been made more prominent.

 This site isn’t about that.

 With this definition, works of satire like The Onion (see below) or The Daily Show aren’t trying to deceive, and can’t be construed as fake news, although people might mistakenly assume their content to be true.

 Source: The Onion (a satirical online news magazine)

 Oddly enough, these satirical stories can turn into fake news when the same story is re-published on a different site that tries to make it appear as factual reporting .
 Like this one, that started as a parody, but went viral when presented as if it was actual: